liberation-online/landing/content/projects/verified.md

 title = "Verified"
 +++

-Verified protects your assets 24/7.
+Verified protects your assets at all times.
 Asset ownership and protection easily managed and secured on the blockchain.

 <!--more-->